-can be tricky, you want to strike the balance between aesthetics and functionality, you want something on-trend yet timeless and you need something hardwearing but statement-making… It's quite the list for something that's as simple as a stool!
-We've got some insider tips that will help you find those perfect stools as well as tick all those boxes on the list as you do it!
+can be tricky - you want to strike the balance between aesthetics and functionality.
+You want something on-trend yet timeless, and you need something hard-wearing but statement-making.
+It's quite the list for something that's as simple as a stool.
+We've got the insider tips that will help you find those perfect stools for your kitchen.

 Calculating the height and depth of any kitchen stool